Eschatologue/CM_wiki/docs/spells/3rd-level.md

 **Components:** V, S, M (one piece of ammunition or a thrown weapon)
 **Duration:** Instantaneous

 You throw a nonmagical weapon or fire a piece of nonmagical ammunition into the air to create a cone of identical weapons that shoot forward and then disappear.
-Each creature in a 60-foot cone must succeed on a Dexterity Saving Throw.
+Each creature in a 60-foot cone must succeed on a Dexterity :d20-save: **Saving Throw**.
 A creature takes 3d8 damage on a failed save, or half as much damage on a successful one.
 The damage type is the same as that of the weapon or ammunition used as a component.

 ### Counterspell
 *3rd-level Abjuration*